anmedev/td-unit4-project/README.md

 If the user wins the game, a "YAY!
 YOU WON!" message will display on the screen with the option for the user to restart the game if they would like.
 If the user loses the game, a "Sorry, better luck next time!" message will display on the screen with the option for the user to restart the game if they would like.

 ## Known Bugs
-The "Sorry, better luck next time!" message currently displays when a user wins or loses the game.
+The "YAY!
+YOU WON!" message currently displays when a user wins or loses the game.
 I am in the process of fixing this so the correct message displays when the game is won or lost.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/#)